An alert and cooperative neighborhood is the best defense against crime.

 - Use crime prevention tips by lighting up your residence, locking your home and vehicles, and avoiding displaying your property in your vehicle or home.

-- Work together with your neighbors — communicate.
+- Work together with your neighbors.
+Good communication is key.

 - Note license plate numbers and descriptions of suspicious vehicles and people.

 - Report crime and suspicions to the Sheriff's Office and your Neighborhood Watch leader.